biolab/orange3/doc/widgets/bioinformatics/gobrowser.md

 Gene Ontology (GO) is a system for hierarchically classifiying genes and gene products to terms organized in a graph structure called an ontology.
-It takes data on gene expression as an input (it is best to input statistically significant genes, for example for the **Differential Expression** widget) and returns a ranked list of GO terms with p-values.
+It takes data on gene expression as an input (it is best to input statistically significant genes, for example from the **Differential Expression** widget) and returns a ranked list of GO terms with p-values.
 The user can select a GO term in the list and output the data on the selected or unselected genes, data on unknown genes and an enrichment report.
 This is a great tool for finding biological processes that are over- or under-represented in a particular gene set.